 Janice is a rostering office at SAI Home and Community Care.
-Janice has a very interesting career history of being part of video industry, store managers, sales and administration.
-After her break for her kids and her role as an administrator, her friend brought light to her next career path of becoming a carer.
+Janice has a very interesting career history of being part of video industry, store manager, sales and administration.
+After a break for her kids and her role as an administrator, her friend brought light to her next career path of becoming a carer.
 Janice’s love to help people and caring for them, made her enrol for her Certificate III in Aged Care.
 Her successful qualification and her experience working in a facility, helped her care for her mother fulltime.

 Janice joined SAI Home and Community Care after passing of her mother as a home support worker.
 She joined our rostering team when an opportunity came up.

 Janice says, “I joined SAI Home and Community Care in December 2017 for in home support, continuing with what I’m passionate about.
 When an opportunity of full-time position arose within head office; the heart and soul of this caring organisation, I jumped at the opportunity.
 I am now the Scheduling & Rostering Officer.
 I am responsible for rostering, providing the best suited carers to each of our clients and their needs, to ensure provision of client care and family support, being the first point of contact for clients, carers, case managers and families.
 I am proud to be part of such a warm, caring organisation”